blankdot

 • Improve literary analysis skills

-• Develop an emotional reaction to the work
+• Develop an emotional reaction and connection to the work

 Dethier, Brock.
 From Dylan to Donne: Bridging English and Music.
 Portsmouth NH: Boynton/Cook.
 2003.